dlwicksell/nodem/README.md

 the basic primitive Global Database handling operations and also invoke GT.M/Mumps functions.
-Although designed exclusively for use with GT.M, Nodem aims to be API-compatible with the in-process Node.js interface for [Globals][] and [Cache][], at least for the APIs that have been implemented in Nodem.
-As such, please refer to the Globals Node.js [API documentation][Documentation] for further details on how to use those APIs.
+Although designed exclusively for use with GT.M, Nodem aims to be API-compatible with the in-process Node.js interface for [Globals][] and [Caché][], at least for the APIs that have been implemented in Nodem.
+As such, please refer to the Caché Node.js [API documentation][Docs] for further details on how to use those APIs.

 ## Installation ##

-There are a few things to be aware of in order to use the Nodem library.
+There are a few things to be aware of in order to use the Nodem addon.
-In order to use Nodem you will need to have GT.M installed and configured correctly.
-Including setting up your environment with the required GT.M environment variables.
-You will also need to have Node.js installed.
+You will need to have GT.M installed and configured correctly, including setting up your environment with the required GT.M environment variables.
+You will also need to have Node.js installed and working.

-These instructions will assume that the nodem repository has been installed in your home directory.
+These instructions assume that the nodem repository has been installed in your home directory.
 The paths will likely be different if you have installed this with npm.
-You will need to change directories to ~/nodem/lib/ and copy the correct version of mumps.node for your system architecture (mumps.node_i686 for 32-bit or mumps.node_x8664 for 64-bit) to mumps.node in the ~/nodem/lib/ directory.
-By default there is a mumps.node already there, which is a copy of the 64-bit version.
+You will need to copy the correct version of mumps.node for your system architecture and version of Node.js, to ~/nodem/lib/mumps.node.
+The mumps.node pre-built modules, which you will find in ~/nodem/lib/, are named for the version of Node.js that they support, mumps10 for Node.js version 0.10.x, and mumps8 for Node.js version 0.8.x (and 0.6.x).
+Each module will also end in _x8664 for 64-bit, or _i686 for 32-bit systems.
+By default there is a mumps.node already there, which is a copy of the 64-bit version for Node.js version 0.8.x (and 0.6.x).
+It is important to realize that the addon will not function unless it is called mumps.node, and a symbolic link won't work.
 E.g.

     $ cd ~/nodem/lib
-    $ cp mumps.node_x8664 mumps.node
+    $ cp mumps10.node_x8664 mumps.node
     $ cd -

-You will also have to move a copy of libgtmshr.so (GT.M shared runtime library) into a directory that will be searched by the linker/loader when mumps.node links against it, if it isn't already located in one.
+You will also have to move a copy of libgtmshr.so (GT.M shared runtime library) into a directory that will be searched by the dynamic linker/loader when mumps.node is loaded at runtime, if it isn't already located in one.
+You will find libgtmshr.so bundled with GT.M wherever you have installed it.
+There are a couple of things you can do at this point.
+You can move libgtmshr.so to a standard directory that is searched by the loader, such as /usr/lib/, or on some systems, /usr/local/lib/.
 Then you will have to run ldconfig as root to rebuild the linker's cache.
-You will find libgtmshr.so bundled with GT.M where ever you installed it.
-You will probably want to use /usr/local/lib/ and you could create a symbolic link to it if you choose.
+You could also create a symbolic link to it if you choose.
 E.g.

     $ sudo -i
     # cd /usr/local/lib